citines05/tmdb-api-chall/README.md

 # TMDB API project

-This repository contains a small project that involves preparing a movie dataset and creating a REST API to consume the processed data.
+This repository contains a small backend project that involves preparing a movie dataset and creating a REST API to consume the processed data.

 ---